Got some questions? Here are some answers.

 Q: Did the deadline for submissions change?

 A: Yes!
 You now have a little bit more time to finalize your best idea.
-Submissions will close Thursday, July 9th.
+Submissions are closed.

 Q: Could you clarify what ‘All submissions become the property of Work Design Magazine.’